gadmm/lyx-unstable/README.md

 master branch (2.4dev).
 When LyX 2.3 releases, unstable will be reset to the LyX 2.3 format.

+- Current LyX format: 508.
+LyX unstable also reads files with a more recent format thanks to the up-to-date `lyx2lyx` conversion script.
+- Current local layout format: 60.
+LyX unstable will accept to read and write local layouts with a more recent format but such files will not be readable by LyX 2.2.

-This branch contains bug fixes and new features on top of LyX master (2.4), detailed at the end of this file.
+This branch contains bug fixes and new features on top of LyX master (2.4dev), detailed at the end of this file.
+We try to catch and fix showstopping bugs from master before merging into unstable, but we cannot guarantee it.

 Please report bugs at <https://github.com/gadmm/lyx-unstable/issues>.